DonMartin76/k8s-workshop/01-provision/README.md

 ~/Projects/k8s-workshop$ az acs kubernetes get-credentials --resource-group ${YOUR_NAME} \
     --name ${YOUR_NAME} \
     --file ./kubeconfig
-~/Projects/k8s-workshop$ export KUBECONFIG=`pwd`/kubeconfig
 ```

-Now you will have a local `kubeconfig` file which contains the credentias and URL to talk to the Kubernetes cluster, and with the env variable `KUBECONFIG` you let `kubectl` use this exact file.
+Now you will have a local `kubeconfig` file which contains the credentias and URL to talk to the Kubernetes cluster.
+If you check the `env.sh` file you will find an environment variable `KUBECONFIG` which already points to this file; this means `kubectl` will use this configuration file.
 Otherwise, `kubectl` would search in `~/.kube/config`, but it's often more convenient to explicitly specify which `kubeconfig` file you want to use.

 ## Verify cluster connectivity